WycliffeAssociates/Tech-Advance-Training/docs/8 Steps.rst

 worry about this feature of BTT-Writer.
 However, it’s important for us to understand the translation process.

-BTT Writer can help you in many of the MAST translation steps.
+BTT Writer can help you in many of the eight translation steps.
 Steps One and Two are done on the screen selected by the “Read” icon showing four horizontal lines.